-A total of three settlement / attenuation ponds are proposed within the stormwater management plan, Ponds A, B and C as depicted on Figures 3A to 3F.
-The exact positions of these will be determined by site management, however the general location should be maintained as they are dictated by the surrounding topography and remove any requirement for pumping (i.e. ponds are located at low topographic points to allow for gravity drainage).
+A total of three settlement / attenuation ponds will be constructed, Ponds A, B and C as depicted on Drawings 3A to 3F.
+The exact positions of these will be determined by site management; however, the general location should be maintained as they are dictated by the surrounding topography and remove any requirement for pumping (i.e., ponds are located at low topographic points to allow for gravity drainage).